Philmont (band): History

-Philmont has toured internationally in support of Attention with many bands including Family Force 5, Fireflight, Pillar, This Beautiful Republic, Eleventyseven, Addison Road, Wavorly, and Capital Lights.
-Philmont added Josh Guion as a touring bassist in late 2009, moving Justin to rhythm guitar and Scott to vocals-only.
+Philmont toured internationally in support of Attention with many bands including Family Force 5, Fireflight, Pillar, This Beautiful Republic, Eleventyseven, Addison Road, Wavorly, and Capital Lights.
+Philmont added Josh Guion as a touring bassist in late 2009, moving Justin to rhythm guitar and Scott to vocals only.

 In a post on the official Philmont blog, March 3, 2010, Todd Davis announced his departure from the band, describing the events of his final show with his bandmates.
-After Todd's departure, Philmont recruited Nashville drummer, Scott Sellers as a brief fill-in before announcing permanent drummer Jeremi Hough, as well as the promotion of Josh Guion to band member.
+After Todd's departure, Philmont recruited Nashville drummer Scott Sellers as a brief fill-in before announcing permanent drummer Jeremi Hough, as well as the promotion of Josh Guion to band member.

-On August 11, 2010 the band put out a new single, "You Will Remain", on iTunes independently, after their departure from Forefront Records.
+On August 11, 2010, the band put out a new single, "You Will Remain", on iTunes independently, after their departure from Forefront Records.
 Philmont started an online fundraiser through Kickstarter in September to help finish The Transition EP, as mixing and mastering still needed completion and the band lacked funding.
 People who donated through the website received various Philmont rewards based on how much they donated.
 The Transition EP was released on October 19.

-On March 11, 2011 they released the music video for "Closer".
+On March 11, 2011, they released the music video for "Closer".

-On July 28, 2011 Jeremi Hough left to get married and to move on.
-On October 5, 2011 the lead singer of Philmont said on a blog that they would release videos of some NEW demos.
-On November 12, 2011 Philmont said that they finished vocals for a demo titled "Good Morning Sunrise".
-In a blog on December 14, 2011, Justin Sams wrote that he is leaving the band to become an art designer and tattoo artist.
+On July 28, 2011, Jeremi Hough left the band to get married.
+On October 5, 2011, the lead singer of Philmont said on a blog that they would release videos of some new demos.
+On November 12, 2011, Philmont said that they finished vocals for a demo titled "Good Morning Sunrise".
+In a blog on December 14, 2011, Justin Sams wrote that he was leaving the band to become an art designer and tattoo artist.

-Philmont has released a new, acoustic EP, Rearranged and Unplugged, on February 8, 2012.
+Philmont released an acoustic EP, Rearranged and Unplugged, on February 8, 2012.
 On May 29, 2012, founding member Josiah Prince announced he was leaving the band.
-On July 13, 2012, the band announced that they were going to break-up.
-The lead singer said in a blog that he, his wife and Josh would be writing on a new project.
+On July 13, 2012, the band announced that they were going to break up.
+The lead singer said in a blog that he, his wife and Josh would be working on a new project.
 Philmont's last concert was August 31, 2012, at Lifelight Festival in Worthing, South Dakota.